bitovi/ylem/readme.md

 **ylem** provides fast and easy state management for your [React](https://reactjs.org) application by using [observable objects](https://canjs.com/doc/can-observe.html).
 Simply update your state objects whenever/however you want and your app will be re-rendered as efficiently as possible.

-Read more about the benefits on the [ylem homepage](http://bitovi.github.io/ylem).

 ## Getting Started

 ```